cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 searchCadence: "3d",
 ```

-For initial searches, we recommend the following additional options be set.
+We recommend the following additional options be set.
 This will only search for season packs.

 ```js
 includeEpisodes: false,